When an Employee Loses their Right to Work

 IN THIS SECTION

-If you become aware that an employee has lost their right to work, your next steps will be critical to ensure you do not breach your duties.
+If you become aware that an employee has lost their right to work, your next steps will be critical to ensure you do not breach your obligations under UK immigration and employment laws.

 It is worth reminding that all UK employers operate under a duty to prevent illegal working.